gjragland/SpruceBeetleAdultDiapause/README.md

 GuanellaCampgroundIbuttonFall2023.csv - raw temperature data from logger placed in tree at Guanella Pass Campground in 2023

 GuanellaNaylorRoadIbuttonFall2023.csv - raw temperature data from logger placed in tree near Naylor Lake Road in 2023

+predictTemps2019from2023.R - R script to predict 2019 tree temperatures based on 2023 tree and SNOTEL data